 Margins is part of the CARIS Islington circuit, and it had run overnight shelter, a nutritious meal and a hot breakfast for up to 15 guests, who would otherwise be sleeping rough on the streets, for many years every Wednesday from January to March.
-However, the CARIS Islington circuit is not operating the overnight shelters this Winter, 2021/22, because of the need to provide self-contained rooms to all guests.
+However, the CARIS Islington circuit is unable to commit the resources required to invest in and run the shelter in a safe way that meets post-COVID best practice

 We (Margins) are referral partners to some shelters that will operate.
 We can also signpost where needed.
 Please call or email us for more information on this.

 Here some links to shelters that are operating this winter: